SecOpsPete/threat-hunting-scenarios/port-scanning-detection/README.md

 ### 🧼 Containment Status

-Device was isolated and scanned.
+As such, the device was isolated and scanned in Defender for Endpoint.
 No malware was detected, but the system remains quarantined for reimaging.

 ---